 - 1. Apply at a rate and in amounts consistent with manufacturer's specifications. - 2.
 Apply at the appropriate time of year for your location, and preferably timed to coincide as closely as possible to the period of maximum vegetation uptake and growth. - 3.
 Avoid applying before heavy rains that could cause excess nutrients to be discharged. - 4.
 Never apply to frozen ground. - 5.
 Never apply to stormwater conveyance channels with standing or flowing water. - 6.
-Follow all other federal, state, tribal and local requirements regarding fertilizer application. - E. Hazardous or Toxic Waste or Oil - 1.
-Separate hazardous or toxic waste or oil from construction and domestic waste. - 2.
+Follow all other federal, state, tribal and local requirements regarding fertilizer application.

+E. Hazardous or Toxic Waste or Oil

+- 1. Separate hazardous or toxic waste or oil from construction and domestic waste. - 2.
 Store waste in sealed containers which are constructed of suitable materials to prevent leakage and corrosion, and which are labeled in accordance with applicable Resource Conservation and Recovery Act (RCRA) requirements and all other applicable federal, state, or local requirements.

-- 4. Dispose of hazardous or toxic waste in accordance with the manufacturer's recommended methods of disposal and in compliance with federal, state, and local requirements. - F. PFAS Management - 1.
-Implement measures to minimize discharges of PFAS during emergency firefighting activities and post-emergency activities, including clean-up. - 2.
+- 3. Provide appropriately-sized secondary containment for all containers that will be stored outside to prevent spills from being discharged, or provide a similarly effective means designed to prevent the discharge of pollutants from these areas. - 4.
+Dispose of hazardous or toxic waste in accordance with the manufacturer's recommended methods of disposal and in compliance with federal, state, and local requirements.

+F. PFAS Management

+- 1. Implement measures to minimize discharges of PFAS during emergency firefighting activities and post-emergency activities, including clean-up. - 2.
 Establish specific protocols for minimizing the resuspension, conveyance, and discharge of PFAS, both during normal operations and during all maintenance and remediation activities. - 3.
 Document all activities undertaken in fulfillment of Parts 4.4.F.1-2 in the SWP3.